Grievances, Coverage Determinations & Appeals

 Phoenix, AZ 85040

-If an enrollee or an enrollee's prescribing physician or other prescriber is asking MCA to waive a PA or other UM requirement because the physician or other prescriber feel that the enrollee would suffer adverse effects if he or she were required to satisfy the PA requirement, this is considered an exception request.
-The prescribing physician or other prescriber must submit a statement to support this type of request.
+If an enrollee or an enrollee's prescribing physician or other prescriber is asking us to waive a PA or other UM requirement because the physician or other prescriber feels that the enrollee would suffer adverse effects if he or she were required to satisfy the PA requirement, this is considered an exception request.
+The prescribing physician or other prescriber must submit a statement to support this type of request

 Reimbursement requests do not qualify for expedited processing.